Google I/O 2026 Unveils AI Search Box, Agents, and Custom Apps

 What Google Announced at I/O 2026

-The traditional search bar is gone.
-In its place, Google introduced a persistent, conversational interface that understands follow-ups, references past queries, and can parse voice, text, images, and even video context in a single thread.
-Under the hood, it runs on a new Gemini 3.5 Flash variant that balances speed with deep reasoning, allowing it to synthesize answers from across the web while maintaining context over long, multi-turn conversations.
+The traditional search bar was replaced by a persistent, conversational interface that understands follow-ups, references past queries, and parses voice, text, images, and video in a single thread.
+It runs on a new Gemini 3.5 Flash variant that balances speed with deep reasoning, synthesizing answers from across the web while maintaining context over long, multi-turn conversations.

 Instead of just displaying snippets, the new search box can compare products, summarize regulations, or walk a user through a complex decision, all in natural language.
 It surfaces a cinematic "AI-first" results page that visually blends text, imagery, and action buttons, making the boundary between search results and task completion nearly invisible.